goldilock-zone/ShrobObsidian/Math/Visual Group Theory/Lecture 9 - Symmetric and Alternating Groups.md

 Thus, for $n < 5$, every element of $A_n$ is a square in $S_n$.
 This proposition does not hold for $n \geq 5$, as there are elements in $A_n$ that cannot be expressed as squares in $S_n$, such as the 5-cycle $(12345)$ in $A_5$.

 The argument hinges on the fact that the square of any permutation in $S_n$ results in an even permutation due to the duplication of its transpositions, thereby ensuring that the resulting permutation belongs to $A_n$.
 Hence, for $n < 5$, the elements of $A_n$ are exactly the squares of elements in $S_n$.

+# Symmetric Groups and Platonic Polytopes
+### Platonic Polytopes:
+Platonic polytopes are regular, convex polytopes in three-dimensional space.
+There are five Platonic polytopes, namely the tetrahedron, hexahedron (cube), octahedron, dodecahedron, and icosahedron.

+**Theorem 2 (Platonic Solids Theorem):** There are exactly five convex, regular polyhedra, which are the Platonic polytopes.

+Each of these Platonic polytopes has a unique symmetry group associated with it.
+These symmetry groups are isomorphic to certain subgroups of the Symmetric group.

+### Symmetry Groups of Platonic Polytopes:
+Let's consider the symmetry groups of Platonic polytopes and their connections to the Symmetric group.

+1. **Tetrahedron:** The symmetry group of a tetrahedron is isomorphic to the symmetric group $S_4$ because there are four vertices, and its symmetries correspond to permutations of these vertices.

+2. **Hexahedron (Cube):** The symmetry group of a cube is isomorphic to the symmetric group $S_4$.
+It may seem surprising that it's the same as the tetrahedron, but this is due to the cube having additional rotational symmetries.

+3. **Octahedron:** The symmetry group of an octahedron is isomorphic to the symmetric group $S_4$ as well.
+It shares the same symmetry group as the cube because their structures are dual to each other.

+4. **Dodecahedron:** The symmetry group of a dodecahedron is isomorphic to the alternating group $A_5$, which is a subgroup of $S_5$.
+This connection arises from the icosahedron-dodecahedron duality.

+5. **Icosahedron:** The symmetry group of an icosahedron is also isomorphic to the alternating group $A_5$.
+This, too, comes from the duality between the icosahedron and the dodecahedron.